Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 84:
 - By Sorao.
-- Collab with ML5 (main idea and shape).
+- Thanks to ML5 for the idea and shape.

 ship 85:
 - By RetroAdvance64.